 - If you wear high heels regularly, be sure to alternate the height of your heels which can help prevent tightening of your Achilles tendon.
 If this tendon gets too tight you place yourself at greater risk of heel pain.

 - Stretching your achilles/calf muscle daily particularly before exercise will also prevent tightening of this muscle.

-- When wearing heels, protect the ball of your foot with a pad in the shoe or gel pad applied to your foot.
+- When wearing heels, protect the ball of your foot with a metatarsal pad.

 If you do start to experience pain as a result of high heel wear, don’t ignor it.
 It will only make things worse over time.
 Call us 206-368-7000 or request an appointment online and we’ll do whatever we can to get you back to the dance floor.